fayomihorace/fayomihorace/README.md

 <br />

-Hi, I'm [Horace Folahan FAYOMI](), a passionate about programming art, and a full stack web developer.
+I'm [Horace Folahan FAYOMI](), a passionate about programming art, and a full stack web developer.

 - 💼 I've more than 2years experience working with Python, Django, VueJs, Javascript, MongoDB, GraphQL :relieved:.
 - 💬 I'm currently mastering React.js and Node.js with many side projects :blush:.